TadLeonard/enumap/README.md

 ```

 ## Compose data safely with a single source for its order and naming
+The `Enumap` spec acts like a tiny API for manipulating your data:
 ```python
 >>> data = Pie.tuple(10, 23, 1)
 >>> new_data = Pie(*data, rhubarb=data.rhubarb * 2)  # customer wants more rhubarb